 A Elected Chairs and Coordinators

-As provided in Section 606.1, certain non-officer committee chairs and coordinators shall be elected by the House of Delegates.
-Their eligibility, terms of office, etc. shall be provided in sections 606.2, 606.3, and 606.6.
+Committee chairs and coordinators who are not Board members, but are elected by the House of Delegates.
 These elected non-officer chairs and coordinators of Hawaiian Swimming are: (1) Membership/Registration Coordinator; (2) Technical Planning Committee Chair

 B Ex-officio Chair

-Pursuant to Section 607.3, certain other committee chairs are designated ex-officio by virtue of an office currently held.
+Certain other committee chairs are designated ex-officio by virtue of an office currently held.

 C Appointed Chairs and Coordinators

 The chairs of all other standing committees and all other coordinators shall be appointed by the General Chair with the advice and consent of the Board of Directors and the respective division Vice-Chair.
-The appointed standing committee Chair or coordinator shall assume office upon appointment or the date designated by the General Chair, and shall serve until sixty (60) days after the next election of a General Chair or until a successor is appointed and assumes office.
+The appointed standing committee Chair or coordinator shall assume office upon appointment or the date designated by the General Chair, and shall serve until a successor is appointed and assumes office.

 D Appointed Administrators

 Specific operational areas not already assigned to specific divisions may be assigned to appointed administrators.
 These positions are appointed by the General Chair with the advice and consent of the Board of Directors.
 They report directly to the General Chair and Board.
-The appointed administrators shall assume office upon appointment or the date designated by the General Chair, and shall serve until sixty (60) days after the next election of a General Chair or until a successor is appointed and assumes office.
+The appointed administrators shall assume office upon appointment or the date designated by the General Chair, and shall serve until a successor is appointed and assumes office.

 (1) LSC Times Administrator

 (2) Team Hawaii Administrator

 (3) Special Events Administrator